Yahyakiani/Css_Notes/Psychology/Theories.md

 current of 70–150 volts is briefly administered to a patient’s head. for Depression
   -  **transcranial magnetic stimulation**
 (TMS).
 TMS creates a precise magnetic pulse in a specifi c area of the brain.
-By activating particular neurons, TMS has been effective in relieving the symptoms of major depression in a number of controlled experiments.
+By activating particular neurons, TMS has been effective in relieving the symptoms of major depression in a number of controlled experiments.
 However, the therapy can produce side effects, such as seizures and convulsions
 -  **psychosurgery** —brain